 Vestiges of the Papal Court: the Mazzieri Pontifici (Papal Mace-Bearers)

 The mazzieri pontifici were protectors of the popes, who as mace bearers carried wrought-silver maces and swords at the service of the papal security detail.
 Their duty was to accompany solemn papal processions, a feast for the eyes, adding to the pageantry of the occasion.
-Unfortunately this title and its duties was abolished with the reform of the papal court in 1968, as Church authorities sought to remake a perceived new age of modernity and "getting with the times," a popular mantra at the time.
+Sadly, this title and its duties were abolished with the reform of the papal court in 1968, as Church authorities sought to remake a perceived "modern" image, "getting with the times," a popular mantra at the time.

-The crucial role of the mazzieri was practical, as part of the overall security detail to protect the pope in solemn processions.
-In fact, they were the outer layer of protection, walking along side the cortege, numbering four on each side, along with the Palatine and Swiss Guardsmen.
-They always walked with their left hand on their sword that flanked their side, while adding to the solemnity of the occasion.
+The crucial role of the mazzieri was practical, as part of the overall security detail to protect the pope.
+Always in solemn processions, they added to the solemnity as the outer layer of protection, walking alongside the cortege, numbering four on each side, accompanied by the Palatine and Swiss Guardsmen.
+They walked with their left hand on their sword that flanked their side, while holding the mace in their right, adding to the gravitas, the dignity and seriousness of the occasion.

 The papal mazzieri were nine in number and their job was to each carry a ceremonial mace plated in silver, an ornamental object carried over the right shoulder in procession when the pope was present.
 They were dressed in black livery in Spanish style, with a soprana made of black velvet, black moiré silk, and purple trim, finished off with a starched linen neck ruff collar.
 From their shoulders hung false sleeves of cloth or twill.
 In procession, they did not wear their headrest, also garnished with velvet.

 With each new mace-bearer, a new mace was created and given to the man who had the honor to carry it.
-Each mace made bore the arms of the currently reigning Pontiff, embossed in gold on the head of the mace in the form of a golden sphere.
-This was a mark of distinction, honoring the pope who appointed each mace bearer.
+Each mace newly made bore the arms of the currently reigning Pontiff, embossed in gold on the head in the form of a golden sphere.
+This way of decorating the mace was a mark of distinction, honoring the pope who appointed each mace bearer.

 Below is an explanation of the history and custom of the papal mace-bearers: